Isle La Motte: History

-On July 9, 1609, Samuel de Champlain debarked on the island.
+On July 9, 1609, Samuel de Champlain disembarked on the island.

 In 1665, the French began building a series of forts along the Richelieu River to protect New France from the Iroquois.
 From north to south these were Fort Richelieu, Fort Chambly, and Fort Sainte Thérèse.

 Four companies of the Carignan-Salières Regiment were sent from Quebec City to extend these forts further south, under Captain Pierre La Motte.
 They built a trail connecting Fort Sainte Thérèse and Fort Saint-Louis (Chambly).

 In 1666, Fort Saint-Jean and the farthest south Fort Sainte Anne on Isle La Motte were added.
 The fort included Saint Anne's Shrine.
 Both the fort and chapel were dedicated to Saint Anne.
 In 1668, the bishop of Quebec, François de Laval, came to Isle La Motte to baptise a number of Iroquois to Christianity.
 Even after the abandonment of the fort, the shrine continued to give mass to worshipers.
 The fort was the first European settlement in what is now Vermont.

 Fort Saint Anne was the one most vulnerable to attack.
 The fort was garrisoned by about 300 French soldiers over the next four years, and the troops were then pulled back to Québec after they had destroyed the fort.

 In 1746, a party of Mohawks under Hendrick Theyanoguin, returning from a conference with the Governor of New France in Montreal, attacked a group of Frenchmen at Isle La Motte before returning to Albany.
 The incident was followed by Mohawk raids along the St. Lawrence River in 1747.

 In the mid-1800s, orchards, vineyards, and dairy farms flourished on the island, which was then connected to the mainland by ferry during the warmer months and by foot or wagon over the ice in winter.
 In November 1802, Isle La Motte was renamed to "Vineyard," but the original name was restored in November 1830.

 In 1878, the town was incorporated for the sole purpose of building a bridge to Alburgh that was completed in 1882.

-Fisk Farm was the site at which the Vermont Fish and Game League was addressed in August 1897 by President William McKinley and in September 1901 by Vice President Theodore Roosevelt, who had learned of the shooting of McKinley, who later died.
+Fisk Farm was the site at which the Vermont Fish and Game League was addressed in August 1897 by President William McKinley, and on September 6, 1901 by Vice President Theodore Roosevelt.
+While there, Roosevelt learned of the shooting of McKinley, which led to Roosevelt becoming president upon McKinley's death eight days later.